Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.64.015 Authority and Duties of the Floodplain Administrator.

-(a) The Floodplain Administrator shall be the Planning and Community Development Director, or the Director’s designee, appointed to administer and implement this chapter by granting or denying floodplain development permits in accordance with its provisions.
+(a) The Floodplain Administrator shall be the Planning and Community Development Director, or the Director’s designee, appointed to administer, implement and enforce this chapter by granting or denying floodplain development permits in accordance with its provisions.

 (b) Upon receipt of a floodplain development application, the Floodplain Administrator shall compare the project’s site elevation to the base flood elevation.
 A development project is not subject to the requirements of this chapter if it is located on land outside the protected area and higher than the base flood elevation.

-(d) Where the adopted FIRM map does not include base flood elevation and floodway data for special flood hazard areas, the Floodplain Administrator shall obtain, review, and reasonably utilize any base flood elevation and floodway data available from federal, state, and/or other sources.
+(d) Where the adopted FIS or FIRM does not include base flood elevation and floodway data for special flood hazard areas, the Floodplain Administrator shall obtain, review, and reasonably utilize any base flood elevation and floodway data available from Federal, State, and/or other sources.

 14.64.020 Administrative Procedures.